williamouyang/okta.github.io/_source/_standards/SCIM/index.md

         application appears to support attributes that are not supported by your SCIM API.

-        You can delete an attribute by selecting an attribute, then clicking the "Delete" button located in right hand attribute details pane.
+        You can delete an attribute by selecting it, then clicking the "Delete" button located in right hand attribute details pane.
+        Before removing, check the mapping between Okta and Application and **remove they mappings** forthe attribute(s) to be deleted.
-    -   After you've removed all unsupported attributes from the "Attributes" section, check through the remaining attributes.
-In particular, check that the following properties for each attribute are what you expect them to be:
+    -   After you've removed all unsupported attributes from the "Attributes" section, check the remaining attributes and ensure that the following properties for each attribute are what you expect them to be:
-        -   Display name
+        -   Display name -- Example: Family name
-        -   Variable name
+        -   Variable name -- Example: isvapp.familyName
-        -   External name
+        -   External name -- Example: name.familyName
-        -   External namespace
+        -   External namespace -- Example: urn:ietf:params:scim:schemas:core:2.0:User
-        -   Data type
+        -   Data type -- Example: String
         -   Attribute required
             Only mark an attribute as required if one of the following is
             true: